 An old farm house and barn sitting in the early morning haze.

 When I do get up early enough to walk Gyp in the morning this view makes it worth while.
 I mentioned this is on the BACK side of the community.
 This old farm house however used to be on the FRONT side of the community, behind our yard.
 When we moved in several years ago, the farm behind us had this great house sitting under some magnificent trees, a huge barn, several storage buildings scattered around, and a few smaller houses.
 I believe the smaller houses were for the help back in the day.
 It was great having this farm behind us although we knew it wouldn't last forever.
+You can't stop progress!

 The people that lived in one of the smaller houses had a rooster that would squawk not only in the morning, but throughout the day.